 (3) As a successful if not full-time life and executive coach for 16 years, this based on his life-long interest in, and study of, human development, in which he is trained as a practitioner, including via a Master’s Degree program in spiritual psychology.
 The same inner and outer world management skills that constitute adult social and emotional learning he believes are even more effective with – and more easily adopted by – children.

-Dr. Blake is CEO of MB Ellison, Inc., and COO of Bob Blake & Associates, both insurance and employee benefits companies that among other clients, handles the insurance needs of many government organizations in the Los Angeles region.
-A leader in the African-American business community, she has established her own program to elevate the lives of young people.
-Dr. Blake is also on the Board of Councilors at USC’s School of Pharmacy the Getty House Foundation and is active in the Women Presidents’ Organization, Women Impacting Political Policy, and the National Association of Women Business Owners.
-A graduate of University of Southern California, she is a trained pharmacist turned entrepreneur and senior executive.
+Dr. Blake is CEO of MB Ellison, Inc., and COO of Bob Blake & Associates, which services the employee benefits programs of many government organizations in the Los Angeles region.
+Frequently honored as a leader in the African-American business and philanthropic communities, she has established her own program to elevate the lives of young people.
+Dr. Blake is also on the Board of Councilors at USC’s School of Pharmacy and the board of Getty House Foundation, and is active in the Women Presidents’ Organization, Women Impacting Political Policy, and the National Association of Women Business Owners.
+A graduate of University of Southern California, she is a trained pharmacist turned entrepreneur and C-suite executive.
 As a Big EQ board member, she will serve as Secretary and Treasurer.

 Best known as co-founder and former CEO of Rhino Records, which itself became famous twice over – once as the vanguard company that founded and reprised remarkable music (and later films) and packaged these in an elegant and intelligent manner; and secondly as one of the most socially conscious businesses in America, one that encouraged company employees to mentor disadvantaged youth and donated millions to various community-based charities.
 After selling Rhino, he founded the company Shout Factory and introduced to it the same social values and product focus, except with more attention to films and TV than music.